Buddy Hackett: Personal life

 On June 12, 1955, Hackett married Sherry Cohen.
 They lived in Leonia, New Jersey, in the late 1950s.
 In August 1958, they bought the house previously owned by deceased crime boss Albert Anastasia in Fort Lee, New Jersey.
 After renovations, they moved in and lived there through most of the 1960s.
 In 2003, Hackett and his wife established the Singita Animal Sanctuary in California's San Fernando Valley.

 Hackett's son, Sandy, followed his father into the comedy world, and for years opened for his father before his performances.
 Sandy created a one-man stage show about his father after his death.

 He was an avid firearms collector and owned a large collection that he sold off in his later years.

 Death

 In the early 1990s, Hackett was diagnosed with severe heart disease, but steadfastly refused to consider bypass surgery.
 His heart disease was the primary cause of his death on June 30, 2003, at his beach house in Malibu, California, at the age of 78.
-His son, comedian Sandy Hackett, said his father had been suffering from diabetes for several years and suffered a stroke nearly a week before his death, which may have contributed to his demise.
-Two days later, on July 2, 2003, he was cremated and his ashes were given to family and friends.
+His son, comedian Sandy Hackett, said his father had been suffering from diabetes for several years and suffered a stroke nearly a week before his death, which also may have contributed to his demise.